WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/03-storage/the-dock/index.md

 - If you have a palette still full of paint that you want to keep fresh for tomorrow, cover it with clingfilm, to stop it drying out.
 - If you have set with wet paint, leave a note
 - Once your show is in the venue, clear out the dock of everything for your show and relabel extra paints for other show use
-- You must confirm with WAC Head of Workshop exactly what equipment you are planning to leave in the dock during show week, this must be arranged before your show week!